FailAcademy/learning/adp-pt-vancouver/_lessons/month-05/04-react-and-redux-II.md

 ## Learning Objectives

-- Review how React components interact with pros and state.
-- Identify the roles of React and Redux when used together to display views and store state.
 - Use Redux to write state-free code in React.
 - Use `react-redux`, with `<Provider>` and `connect`
 - Use the `dispatch` prop to send actions to the Redux store from a React component.